jorroll/solid-forms/README.md

 };
 ```

 The `withControl()` function expects an object with `controlFactory` and `component` properties.
 The component property expects a component function.
-This component function will always receive a `control` prop that has the same interface as the control returned by the provided `controlFactory` function.
+This component function will always receive a `control` prop that has the same typescript-type as the control returned by the provided `controlFactory` function.
 The control factory function is responsible for constructing the control used by the component.
 The control factory function optionally receives the component's properties as arguments.
 When using the `AddressField`, it will have an optional `control` property.
 If you provide that property (like we did in the example above), then the `controlFactory` function will never be called.
 But `withControl()` allows us to use our AddressField by itself without providing a control property to it.

 For example: